-COMPENSATORY MEASURES The general note is provided to implement the guidance in Reference 7.
-This NUREG states that as long as a nuclear plant operates at a level below twice the reporting requirement of this RFO no extra analysis is required to demonstrate compliance with RFO 6.2.3.1.
-If the dose levels cited in this RFO are exceeded by a factor of two, additional analysis must be performed to determine if additional limitations on plant operation will be necessary to ensure compliance with Reference 8.
-The Compensatory Measures statements provide the required operating flexibility and at the same time implement the guides set forth in Section IV.A of Appendix I of Reference 1 to assure that the releases of radioactive material in gaseous effluents to Unrestricted Areas will be kept "as low as is reasonably achievable."
+COMPENSATORY MEASURES This I below requir cited must will be The C flexib IV.A c radioa general note is provided to implement the guidance in Reference 7.
+NUREG states that as long as a nuclear plant operates at a level v twice the reporting requirement of this RFO no extra analysis is red to demonstrate compliance with RFO 6.2.3.1.
+If the dose levels in this RFO are exceeded by a factor of two, additional analysis be performed to determine if additional limitations on plant operation e necessary to ensure compliance with Reference 8.
+Compensatory Measures statements provide the required operating ility and at the same time implement the guides set forth in Section of Appendix I of Reference 1 to assure that the releases of active material in gaseous effluents to Unrestricted Areas will be 'as low as is reasonably achievable."

-SURVEILLANCE REQUIREMENTS The surveillance requirement for this RFO requires a dose calculation every 31 days to provide assurance that the air dose due to noble gases does not result in a dose above the limits stated.
-The dose is calculated for the quarter and year based on actual and projected effluents for the 31 day period being analyzed.
-All calculated doses must be below the limits given in this RFO or the Compensatory Measures must be implemented.
+SURVEILLANCE REQUIREMENTS every does for the 31 da limits surveillance requirement for this RFO requires a dose calculation 31 days to provide assurance that the air dose due to noble gases not result in a dose above the limits stated.
+The dose is calculated e quarter and year based on actual and projected effluents for the ay period being analyzed.
+All calculated doses must be below the given in this RFO or the Compensatory Measures must be mented.

 REFERENCES 1.
 10 CFR 50.

 2. FSAR Section 15.0.3.

 3. FSAR Table 11.3-10 Section 11.3.3.3.

 4. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.

 5. Regulatory Guide 1.109.

 6. Regulatory Guide 1.111.

 7. NUREG-0543.

 8. 40 CFR 190.